stacks-network/stacks-core/NFT_USE_CASE.md

   contract.
 The Hyperchain "listens" for calls to these functions, and performs a mint on the hyperchains to replicate this state.
 Meanwhile, on the L1, the assets live in the contract.
 - `withdraw-ft-asset` / `withdraw-stx` / `withdraw-nft-asset`: Called by miners to withdraw assets from the hyperchain.
-  Withdrawals require two steps.
-  (1) The owner of an asset must call `withdraw-ft?` / `withdraw-stx?` / `withdraw-nft?` in a Clarity contract on the hyperchain, which destroys those assets on the hyperchain, and adds that particular withdrawal to a withdrawal Merkle tree for that block.
-  The withdrawal Merkle tree serves as a cryptographic record of the withdrawals in a particular block.
-The root of this Merkle tree is committed to the L1 via the `commit-block` function.
-(2) A hyperchain miner must now call the corresponding withdraw function on the Hyperchains interface contract, which transfers the asset from the contract itself and/or mints the requested asset.
-  In a future version of the hyperchain, the user itself must call the withdraw function on the L1.

 In order to register new allowed assets, a valid miner may call `setup-allowed-contracts`, `register-ft-contract`, or `register-nft-contract`.
-It's key that the transaction sender is part of the miners list defined in the hyperchains contract.
+The transaction sender must be part of the miners list defined in the hyperchains contract.

 ## Setup

-Make sure you have `clarinet` installed locally, and that it is at version 0.32.0 or above.
+Make sure you have `clarinet` installed locally, and that it is at version 0.33.0 or above.
 If you do not have clarinet, you can find installation instructions [here](https://github.com/hirosystems/clarinet).

 Let's create a new clarinet project.
 This will create a new directory with a Clarinet project initialized.